 Have you ever noticed that yoga is always there when you need it the most?
 When your breath is short, your chest feels tight, and your shoulders are locked in place somewhere around your ears, yoga is there to help you recalibrate.
 But how often do you pause and really appreciate everything yoga offers?
 Do you struggle with finding ways to express your appreciation and gratitude for your yoga practice?

 When I began this article, I wrote a list of all the ways to appreciate yoga.
 Then I walked away from it and let it sit.
 Leaving work one day, I found myself on the precipice of anxiety.
 I couldn’t pinpoint the source.
 But I could feel the tight chest, the shallow breath, and the rising sense of panic.
 So, I focused on my breath.
 And then I took my own advice.
 I rolled out my mat and incorporated my list on how to express appreciation for yoga.
 After a few minutes, I noticed I was breathing freely, feeling calm, peaceful, and ever so grateful.

-15 ways to express appreciation for yoga:
+15 ways to express appreciation for yoga

 - Make gratitude a daily part of your practice.
 Begin or end by giving thanks.
 Try saying something like, “I am thankful for this space in which to practice, this mat on which to practice, this body with which to practice, and this practice.”
 You can also practice with gratitude themed yoga videos.

 - If you typically have shorter practices or go to shorter classes, schedule time for a longer practice.
-Take the 90 minute class instead of the 60 minute class.
+Take the 90-minute class instead of the 60-minute class.

 - Slowly transition out of your practice and into your day.
 Try to maintain and carry the peace and bliss of your yoga into the remainder of the tasks of your day.

 - Create a designated practice space at home.
 Build an altar and place only special objects on it that remind you to be thankful.

 - Write a list of what you appreciate about yoga and share it with friends.
 Keep your list handy so you can access it when you need some inspiration.